Menu

 All imports successful

-Warning: If you see ModuleNotFoundError: No module named 'langgraph', you’re likely running a different Python than the one where you installed the package.
-Run which python (or where python on Windows) to check.
+Warning: See `ModuleNotFoundError: No module named ‘langgraph’`?
+You’re likely running a different Python than the one you installed to.
+Run `which python` (or `where python` on Windows) and check.
 Make sure your virtual environment is active.

-Create a .env file in your project root.
-Never hard-code API keys in your Python files — one bad git push and your key is public.
+Create a .env file at your project root.
+Hardcoding secrets in source files is risky — one accidental commit and your key is public.

 # Create .env file (run once)